What WMT says

-No prior experience is required and anyone without any prior expedition, driving or remote medical training is welcome to attend.
+No prior experience is required but this is a camping based course and you provide your own personal equipment.
 Expedition Skills represents a rare opportunity to learn a valuable combination of skills from world-class experts on one, seamless course.

 What’s broadly covered on Expedition Skills?

 – Woodsmoke forest and jungle training & expedition preparation – first 2.5 days (arrive noon)